posit-dev/orbital/examples/README.rst

-A few examples with significant test cases that show how to use the mustela library.
+A few examples with significant test cases that show how to use the orbitalml library.